omdl/omdl.github.com/docs/introduction.md

 *Parent element:* `<workspace>`

-### `<widget>`
+### `<app>`

 *Keywords:* `#logical` `#physical` `#mandatory`

-Definition of a widget in the workspace.
-The `<widget>` element can occur once or several times.
+Definition of an app in the workspace.
+The `<app>` element can occur once or several times.

  *Attributes:*
-`@id` Unique identifier of the widget is represented by a link to the widget within the workspace environment.
+`@id` Unique identifier of the app is represented by a link to the app within the workspace environment.
 This attribute is allowed to occur only in the physical phase.

 *Parent element:* `<workspace>`